dzylikecode/FDU-Course/docs/English-Public-Speaking/wk11/README.md

 ![](assets/2023-11-28-16-04-24.png)
 ![](assets/2023-11-28-16-04-30.png)

+## pre

+Does it sound familiar to you?
+Yes, chatGPT.
+Segment Anything is inspired by the success of GPT and adopts the transformer architecture to image processing.

 ## title

 - "segment" refers to the process of image segmentation, which is the task of partitioning an image into multiple segments or regions, often to identify and isolate objects within the image.